xxu26/hs616/LectureQuestions.md

 * df2 <- apply(mydata, 2, function(x) {x/max(x)})
 * df3 <- apply(mydata, 2, function(x) {(x+mean(x))/sd(x)})
 * df4 <- apply(mydata, 2, function(x) {(x-mean(x))/mad(x)})

+## Lecture 11b

+In the partitioning approach, the most common method is the K-means cluster analysis.
+Which of the following statement is correct?

+* All of the statements.
+* Select k centroids; assign each data point to its closet centroid.
+* Recalculate the centroids as the average of all data in a cluster; assign data points to their closet centroids.
+* Continue the other steps until the obeservations are not reassigned or the maximum number of iterations is reached.